sghpjuikit/player/README.md

 In order to be able to develop and use widgets (even thouse included in this project already) '/src widgets' directory must be included as a source location for source files in project properties.

 Proper manuals and HOWTOs will be provided later.

+skinning:

+A skin is a single css file that works the same way as if you are skinning a html web site. [a link](http://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html) is an official reference guide that contains a lot of useful information.
+The application autodiscovers the skins when it starts.
+The skins are located in Skins directory, each in its own folder.
+For now there are two complete skins Default1 and Default3.

 dependencies: